Real Name | Michael Ballack |

 Fact Sheet

-• Michael Ballack's real name is Michael Ballack
+- Wondering what Michael Ballack's full name is?
+Michael Ballack's full name is Michael Ballack

-• Michael Ballack kids names are Louis, Emilio, Jordi
+- Michael Ballack's kids are Louis, Emilio, Jordi

 FAQ